Slightly crisp on the outside and chewy on the inside, these Gluten-Free Oatmeal Raisin Cookies will have you wanting for more. Dairy-free.

 - In a medium bowl, combine oat flour, baking powder, salt, and cinnamon.
 In a large bowl, cream coconut oil, cane sugar, and coconut sugar together with a hand mixer until light and fluffy.

-- Mix in the eggs one at a time, followed by vanilla extract.
+- Mix the eggs into the coconut oil mixture one at a time, followed by vanilla extract.

 - With the hand mixer on low, add in the dry ingredients.
 Mix until combined.
 Stir in the whole oats until evenly combined, and lastly, fold in the raisins.